 Hazard became the most expensive player in Real Madrid's history and the most expensive Chelsea sale ever when Los Blancos purchased the Belgian for an initial fee of £88m.

 Subsequent reports have detailed that should certain criteria be met, Hazard could cost Madrid as much as €160m.

-He has certainly failed to live up to huge expectations so far as his career at the Santiago Bernabeu has been ravaged by injury.
+He has certainly failed to live up to huge expectations so far as his career at the Santiago Bernabeu has been ravaged by injury and disappointing form.